andhyalv/AndhyAlv.github.io/NBAPerformance.md

 In order to create the visual in Tableau, I entered the position field on the x-axis and the team field on the y-axis.
 I learned that with this dataset, a player could be a part of multiple teams, which has its own label.
 Players getting multiple labels for their team creates the issue of double dipping, or their stats being counted twice.
 Therefore, I had to filter out the multi team label.
 Another issue that arised is with taking the % at face value.
 Player shot % measured as shots attempted vs made within their own position class can be skewed by haing too small of a sample size.
 To account for this, I used a formula that takes the sum of the 3 point shots made for a specific player, and divides it by the sum of the 3 point shots attempted for the team.

 #### b) The relationship between player scoring, assists and total rebounds.
+point gaurds tend to be the higher scoring players, along with more assists.
+This tracks with the intuition that point gaurds tend to have the ball more throughout the gae, and are responsible for distributikgthe basketball to their team. centers and power forwarda tend to have the larger bubbles, indicating that they get more rebounds. this tracks with the intuition that larger sized players end up with more rebounds. nikola jokic is a larger outlier from these trends. he is one of the leading plywrs in points, assists and total rebounds as a center.

 #### c) The distribution of player age among all teams in the NBA.